ARBHUTTO/Case-Study-/README.md

-This project is done in R.
+This project is done in R..

 # Load necessary libraries
 library(dplyr)